SEBI tightens scrutiny of recent Adani Group deals post Hindenburg's claims: Report

 Initially reacting to the report, the Adani Group said that the Hindenburg Research report is a “malicious combination of selective misinformation and stale, baseless and discredited allegations”.
 It said that the report was an attempt to damage the conglomerate’s upcoming FPO.

 Adani Group Chief Financial Officer Jugeshinder Singh, in a statement on behalf of the conglomerate, said: “We are shocked that Hindenburg Research has published a report on 24 January 2023 without making any attempt to contact us or verify the factual matrix.
-The report is a malicious combination of selective misinformation and stale, baseless, and discredited allegations that have been tested and rejected by India’s highest courts,” said Singh.
+The report is a malicious combination of selective misinformation and stale, baseless, and discredited allegations that have been tested and rejected by India’s highest courts."

 On Thursday, Adani Group said that it will be evaluating "remedial and punitive action" against Hindenburg, calling the report "maliciously mischievous, [and] unresearched".

-In a statement by Jatin Jalundhwala, Group Head - Legal, Adani, said the volatility in Indian stock markets created by the report is of great concern.
-It also said that short-seller Hindenburg will benefit from a slide in Adani shares.
+As per a statement by Jatin Jalundhwala, Group Head - Legal, Adani Group, the volatility in Indian stock markets created by the report is of great concern.
+The conglomerate also said that short seller Hindenburg will benefit from a slide in Adani shares.
 “The maliciously mischievous, unresearched report published by Hindenburg Research on 24 Jan 2023 has adversely affected the Adani Group, our shareholders and investors.
-The volatility in Indian stock markets created by the report is of great concern and has led to unwanted anguish for Indian citizens,” the statement said.
+The volatility in Indian stock markets created by the report is of great concern and has led to unwanted anguish for Indian citizens,” the statement read.

-Hours later, Hindenburg on Thursday said that it will demand documents in the legal discovery process if Adani Group files a lawsuit in the US against the short seller for its report on the ports-to-power conglomerate.
+Hours later, Hindenburg on Thursday said that it will demand documents in the legal discovery process if Adani Group files a lawsuit in the US against the short seller for its report.

-The US-based short-seller on Thursday said that the Adani Group has failed to raise any substantive issue it has noted in its report in the last 36 hours.
+The US-based short seller on Thursday also said that the ports-to-power conglomerate has failed to raise any substantive issue that the report had noted in its investigation in the last 36 hours.
 The report accused the conglomerate of money laundering and siphoning off of funds.

-"In the 36 hours since we released our report, Adani hasn't addressed a single substantive issue we raised," Hindenburg Research said on Twitter.
-"At the conclusion of our report, we asked 88 straightforward questions that we believe give the company a chance to be transparent.
-Thus far, Adani has answered none of these questions."
+"In the 36 hours since we released our report, Adani hasn't addressed a single substantive issue we raised," Hindenburg said on Twitter.

-Hindenburg Research, which has a track record of unearthing corporate wrongdoings and placing bets against the companies, in a tweet on Thursday evening said that the report has asked 88 “straightforward questions” from the Adani Group, which gives it a fair chance to come clean.
+Hindenburg Research, which has a track record of unearthing corporate wrongdoings and placing bets against companies, in the same tweet on Thursday further added that it has asked 88 “straightforward questions” from the Adani Group, which gave the latter a fair chance to come clean.

-It said that the conglomerate hasn’t answered any of its observations.
-It noted that the conglomerate has "resorted to blusters and threats" instead of replying to its claims.
+It said that the conglomerate hasn’t answered any of its observations, instead the Adani Group "resorted to blusters and threats."

 Also read: Adani Group says it is ‘shocked’ at Hindenburg report; says it’s an attempt to damage upcoming FPO